smatt989/decisions/README.md

 This command will:
 1. Check to see if DB has already been initialized
-2. If not, it will create the schema "BEE", and the basic migrations tables
+2. If not, it will create the schema "DECISIONS", and the basic migrations tables
 3. Check which migration scripts have already been applied
 4. Apply any unapplied migration scripts